-A financial asset is subsequently measured at fair value through other comprehensive income if it is held within a business model whose objective is achieved by both collecting contractual cash flows and the contractual cash flows and selling financial assets and the contractual terms of the financial asset given rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+A financial asset is subsequently measured at fair value through other comprehensive income if it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-(iii) Financial Assets at fair value through other profit and loss
+(iii) Financial assets at fair value through profit or loss

-A financial asset which is not classified in any of the above categories is subsequently measured at fair value through profit and loss.
+A financial asset which is not classified in any of the above categories is subsequently measured at fair value through profit or loss.